Medicare Part C

 - Prescription Drug Coverage

-Some Medicare Part C plans have premiums as low as $0.
+Some Medicare Advantage plans have premiums as low as $0.
 However, this does not mean it is free.
 Medicare pays a monthly sum to the insurance carrier to provide your care.
-That’s how premiums can be at no-cost to you.
+That’s how premiums can be at passed on at no-cost to you.

 What will I pay out-of-pocket